Honoring the Web of Life in Our Healing Relationships!

 All classes will be recorded and uploaded to a private student drive. you may log in to the drive and “attend” the class at your leisure.
 If you are not attending live, a small quiz will be provided to keep you up to date on the material.
 (Any sensitive personal content shared will not be recorded, so students attending in real time may feel safe to share their deep concerns and stories in the online classroom.)

-Appreciating what happens when we work with clients in non-ordinary states of consciousness provides an essential understanding to the practice of many healing arts.
-Sitting across from one another in “regular conversational consciousness” take us only so far along the healing path.
-To truly stimulate deep healing, and deeper access to “subconscious” or even “unconscious” material, as well as the “collective unconscious” non-ordinary states are required.
+Work with clients in non-ordinary states of consciousness offers tremendous potential for healing and for navigation of a slippery slope.
+This is an understanding that is essential to the practice of many healing arts.
+Sitting across from one another in “regular conversational consciousness” takes us only so far along the healing path.
+To truly stimulate deep healing, and deeper access to “subconscious” or even “unconscious” material, as well as the “collective unconscious,” non-ordinary states are required.
 They create a powerful pathway to access deeper healing awareness.

 Taylor was a senior trainer of Holotropic Breathwork.
 She accumulated decades of experience facilitating healing through breathwork alongside master teachers Christina and Stanislav Grof.
 Her book The Ethics of Caring dives deep into the subtitle of her work “Honoring the Web of Life in Our Professional Healing Relationships.”
 In the book, she masterfully leads us through an exploration of the vulnerabilities of both practitioners and clients, especially those who work within “non-ordinary” states of consciousness.